hary/hary.github.com/en/_posts/2015-01-24-virtualbox.md

     /dev/sda4       480006142 488396799   8390658     4G  5 Extended
     /dev/sda5       480006144 488396799   8390656     4G 82 Linux swap / Solaris

-I know, it's old laptop the disk only 250G, but it's been greate to have it. okay, lets cut to the chase. step to create virtualbox machine with raw disk create bootloader:
+I know, it's old laptop the disk only 250G, but it's been greate to have it.

+okay, lets cut to the chase.

+Steps to create virtualbox machine with raw disk

+create bootloader:

     dd if=/dev/sda2 of=boot.mbr bs=512 count=1